SAMBA and Medicare

 What if I decide not to enroll in Medicare, how will that affect my SAMBA benefits?

 If you are age 65 or over and you do not have Medicare, SAMBA must limit our payments for inpatient hospital care and physician care to those payments you would be entitled to if you had Medicare.
 This is referred to as the Omnibus Budget Reconciliation Act of 1990 (OBRA 90) (hospital care) and the Omnibus Budget Reconciliation Act of 1993 (OBRA 93) (physician care).
 These Acts mandate the use of Medicare Part B limits for certain services furnished to Federal Employee Health Benefit Program (FEHBP) retirees age 65 and over who do not participate in the Medicare Part A and/or Part B program.
-For more information, refer to page 19 of the SAMBA Health Benefit Plan brochure.
+For more information, refer to Section 9 of the SAMBA Health Benefit Plan brochure.

 How do I determine if Medicare is my primary insurance carrier?

 Why am I receiving a new Medicare card and what is my Medicare Number?